bugzmanov/nes_ebook/src/chapter_5.md

 * Mapper type
 * Mirroring type: Horizontal, Vertical, 4 Screen

-We would discuss mirroring extensively in the coming PPU chapters.
+We would discuss mirroring extensively in the following PPU chapters.
-For now, we just need to figure out which mirroring type the game is using.
+For now, we need to figure out which mirroring type the game is using.

-For now, we would be aiming only to support iNES 1.0 format and mapper 0.
+For now, we would be aiming only to support the iNES 1.0 format and mapper 0.

-Mapper 0 essentially means "no mapper", that both CHR and PRG ROM being read by the CPU as is.
+Mapper 0 essentially means "no mapper" that CPU reads both CHR and PRG ROM as is.

 Let's start by defining Rom data structure: